 When you first notice symptoms of RSI, you have already done substantial damage to yourself.
 RSI can take months, even years to develop, and you can expect it to take at least twice as long to heal.
 It has been several years since my RSI was at its worst, and even now I must limit my typing.
 Even if you feel no pain or other symptoms of RSI, you would do well to heed the following advice for RSI prevention, especially if you meet one of the risk factors outlined above.

 What is good posture?
-For our purposes here, good posture is when you are seated in such a way that the effort required to work at your computer is minimized.
-The following checklist identifies the proper way to sit in order to achieve good posture:
+For our purposes here, good posture is when you are positioned in a way that minimizes the strain on your body.
+To put it another way, good posture maximizes your ease.

 There are three pieces of equipment that require special attention:

 This last point is very important, but can be problematic if you only have one desk, and like space to write.
 In this case, I suggest one of three possibilities: (i) Find another place to write, such as the library; (ii) Get a cheap computer desk if you have room in your office; (iii) Find a rolling or sliding tray to put your monitor on, so you can move it aside when you need to write.
 If you don't position your monitor correctly, it can lead to severe neck strain over time.
 For example, if your monitor is too far back on your desk (or if your font is too small), you will have the tendency to hunch forward and jut your head out, in a subconcious effort to see the screen better.
 This leads to another key point: Don't use really small fonts!
 It leads to poor posture and eye strain.